-The U.S coast guard makes it mandatory for boat manufacturer to install such capacity plate at the helm; for all boats less than 20 feet long.
-Failing to follow these limitation not just makes your boat unstable and difficult to control but also in violation of federal laws in many of the U.S states.
+The U.S coast guard makes it mandatory for a boat manufacturer to install such capacity plate at the helm; for all boats less than 20 feet long.
+Failing to follow these limitations not just makes your boat unstable and difficult to control but also in violation of federal laws in many of the U.S states.

 Before any boat trip make sure you know and follow the maximum passenger and weight limit specified on your capacity plate.
 Be aware the total weight capacity of a boat is irrespective of total passenger it can carry and weight of its machinery.
-So under no circumstance exceed any of the limit; passenger or weight to avoid overloading your boat.
+So under no circumstance exceed any of the limits; passenger or weight to avoid overloading your boat.

 2 ) Check Your Boat Manual

 Large boats usually don’t have a capacity plate to follow they came with user manual.
 This ideally contains information like the basic layout of your boat; electronic information, information about the boat engine and safe loading capacity.
 Not just you will find the loading compartments on a boat but also how much load each one can hold.